 The varying voltage signal from the transducer is filtered to the rotating speed.
 This can be done with an analog box or a digital box.
 The analog instruments are an older technology.
 They are easier to learn, less costly, easier to use, and faster.
-However, beware that the amplitude reading can be in error when the battery voltage drops below a lower limit.
+The amplitude reading, however, can be in error when the battery voltage drops below a lower limit.